Account

 Explanation:

-Explanation: This removes file1.txt from the current directory permanently, including its contents and name.
+Explanation: It deletes file1.txt from the current directory.
+The file has been permanently deleted, along with its contents and name.

-Example 3: Remove a folder and its contents
+Example 3 – Remove a folder and everything inside it

-Explanation: Using the -r option deletes the folder myfolder along with all files and subfolders inside it permanently.
+Explanation: When you use the -r option, it permanently deletes the folder (for example, myfolder) along with all files and subfolders inside it.

 Notes:

-• Always double-check the file or folder name before running the rm command.
+• When you use this command, verify the file or folder name carefully before running the rm command.